On day 2 of this road trip from Texas to Nevada, we drove from Albuquerque, New Mexico to Las Vegas. Here you can see how was day 1

 The second day on the road

 - In this second day, we drove a little less than on the first day (574 miles / 923 km), which took just over 8 hours

 - We spent about 12 hours on the road due to the several stops

 - In Albuquerque, try to visit the Sandia Peak.
 You can take the tramway for a beautiful view and during winter you can also ski

-– If possible, it would be cool to coordinate the trip with the Albuquerque International Balloon Fiesta.
-If not, I’d simply go on a private ballon ride.
+- If possible, it would be cool to coordinate the trip with the Albuquerque International Balloon Fiesta.
+If not, I’d simply go on a private balloon ride.
 Several companies offer the service

-– As mentioned in the previous text, definetely consider visiting Jemez Springs and Santa Fe in New Mexico
+- As mentioned in the previous text, definitely consider visiting Jemez Springs and Santa Fe in New Mexico

 - Try to sleep in Flagstaff, so that you can enjoy the various attractions in that area.
 If you don’t know the Grand Canyon yet, it should be the #1 priority on your list.
 Next, what about Sedona?
 It’s just 45 minutes away.